 East Bay Bike Path:

-Starting from the India Point Park parking lot; From the west back side of the parking lot follow the paved trail past several large granite blocks south into the park.
-This quickly brings you to the India Point Park Loop Trail.
+Starting from the India Point Park parking lot; From the rear of the parking lot follow the paved trail past several large granite blocks south into the park.
+This quickly brings you to an intersection for the India Point Park Loop Trail.
 Turn right and follow the paved trail to another intersection and continue straight.
 After only 0.1 miles turn right to a tunnel leading underneath India St. This will bring you to the start of the East Bay Bike Path.
 Follow the paved trail up to I-195.
 Here the trail heads east crossing over the Seekonk River via the Washington Bridge Pedestrian Plaza.
 When they rebuilt the Washington Bridge, they kept the old stone towers and incorporated them into the pedestrian plaza.
 Informational signs located along the bridge.
 The paved bike path is separated from a pedestrian walkway.
 After crossing the bridge the trail brings you down to Warren Rd.
 Map board located here.
 Continue straight on-road (low traffic) along 1st St to the Veterans Memorial Highway.
 The paved trail picks up again on your right.
 The trail travels up a slight hill alongside the highway bringing you to the Veterans Memorial Highway parking lot #1 at 1 mile.
 Mile markers are painted on the trail every 0.5 miles (from both directions).
 Up ahead you'll find a map board.

 Starting from the Veterans Memorial Highway parking lot #1 in East Providence; From the 1 mile marker (located on the trail just as you enter this parking lot), continue alongside the parking lot passing by a map board.
 The paved trail travels alongside the highway before passing by the Veterans Memorial Highway parking lot #2 at 1.9 miles and heading down a slight hill where the trail travels along a causeway between the Providence River and Watchemoket Cove.
 Check out the large wind turbines across the river.
 Old RR tracks parallel the trail as you cross over a bridge.
 Informational signs are posted all along the trail.
 You'll cross over another bridge at 2.6 miles as you travel along a second causeway.
 You then pass by the Squantum Association on the right, jutting out into the bay.
 Up the road to your left is Squantum Woods SP.
 Cross a third bridge along a causeway at 3 miles.
 To your right will be a small island with a gazebo on top.
 Next you'll pass by the Boyden Heights Conservation Area before traveling underneath some large gas or oil pipes.
 Keep an eye to your right to spot a small lighthouse on an island.
 The trail now heads inland and travels underneath Bullocks Point Ave before passing by the Washington Ave parking lot at 3.3 miles.
 The trail travels through Riverside (Food available) and passes by an old railroad station before a cross-light takes you over Lincoln Ave.